MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ## Proposed Solution

-We propose the creation of a new property `scenario` in the `NotificationOptions` dictionary of type `NotificationScenario`, that is an `enum` with 2 values: `"default"` and `"incoming-call"`.
+We propose the creation of a new property `scenario` in the `NotificationOptions` dictionary of type `NotificationScenario`, that is an `enum` with two values: `"default"` and `"incoming-call"`.
 The color treatment and ringtone capabilities will only be available in the `"incoming-call"` scenario.

 ```javascript
 enum NotificationScenario {